 BTL fuels offer substantial reductions in greenhouse gas emissions and in some cases are able to deliver lifecycle carbon reductions of up to 90% (dependent on the feedstock) compared with conventional fuels.

 The BTL process involves two main operations: production of a synthesis gas (syngas), a mixture of hydrogen and carbon monoxide, using a gasifier, followed by the Fischer-Tropsch (FT) process.
 The resulting product can then be upgraded to produce a wide range of high quality finished products including ultra-clean diesel and jet fuel that offer better performance than their petroleum-based equivalents.

 Because biomass feedstock is not very dense, it is not economic to transport it over long distances to centralised production facilities.
 Velocys' FT microchannel technology provides a practical, economical and environmentally-friendly option for producing ultra-clean liquid biofuels.

 Velocys technology was successfully demonstrated in a BTL environment in 2010 in Güssing, Austria.
-The microchannel FT reactor successfully operated despite fluctuating conditions and repeated upsets of the gasifier.
+The microchannel FT reactor successfully demonstrated its robustness to changing syngas conditions.